I set myself a sewing challenge to start the year off right 😂!

 Silex by CaPaCha

-The classics are oxfords, and we have several from Atelier Brunette of very good quality.
-Men's shirts can also be made in cotton poplin, often striped, checked patterns and for the more daring, patterned!
+The classics are oxfords, and we have several from Atelier Brunette of very fine quality.
+Men's shirts can also be made in cotton poplin, often striped, checked and for the more daring, patterned!

 I prefer to make them in Japanese fabrics: a guarantee of quality but also originality.

-Fortunately Gaetan dares to wear patterns, so I don't hesitate to offer him more original shirts.
-For those less daring, I suggest starting with small touches like a collar and cuffs; it always has its little effect!
+Fortunately, Gaetan dares to wear patterns, so I don’t hesitate to offer him more original shirts.
+For those less adventurous, I suggest starting with small touches like a collar and cuffs; it always makes a nice impression!

-The only point to watch out for when using Japanese fabrics is the width, which is generally 110cm.
-So you need to increase the yardage, otherwise you won't be able to "fit" all your pieces!For reference, for Gaetan I need 2.3m of Japanese fabric.For a shirt for me, I take 2m.
+The only thing to watch out for when using Japanese fabrics is the width, which is generally 110cm.
+So you need to increase the yardage; otherwise, you won’t be able to "fit" all your pieces!For reference, for Gaetan I need 2.3m of Japanese fabric.For a shirt for me, I take 2m.

 In small touches